-At the beginning of the service some folded flowers in various colours are distributed to the congregation.
+(At the beginning of the service some folded flowers in various colours are distributed to the congregation.
 Worship leader explains the symbolism of the flower: our past has been folded like this paper flower, and we hold them to our hearts.
 During the service, the congregation will place them into a large bowl of water.
 At the end of service, the congregation will come forward and collect them again.

-Please find the Folded Flower shapes to cut out on pages 14 and 15.
+Please find the folded flower shapes on pages 14 and 15.)